 Study 3a.
-Six-hundred adults were recruited from Mturk to participate in the current between-subjects study.
-Following the criteria specified in our pre-registration, 116 participants were excluded from analyses for failing an attention check, 15 for indicating suspicion of the deceptive experimental design, and 15 for receiving actual scores on the anagram task that made it impossible to effectively manipulate partner competence in the leader and subordinate conditions (see SOM2), resulting in a final sample of 454 participants (57% female; age range = 18-72, Median age = 31 years).
-In this study, participants were randomly assigned to either the leader (n = 106), subordinate (n = 110), power (n = 118), or intrinsic motivation condition (n = 120), as described below.
+Six hundred adults were recruited from Mturk to participate in the current between-subjects study.
+Following the criteria specified in our preregistration, 116 participants were excluded from analyses for failing an attention check, 15 for indicating suspicion of the deceptive experimental design, and 15 for receiving actual scores on the anagram task that made it impossible to effectively manipulate partner competence in the leader and subordinate conditions (see Supplement 2 in the online supplemental materials), resulting in a final sample of 454 participants (57% female; age range = 18-72, Median age = 31 years).
+In this study, participants were randomly assigned to either the leader

+(n = 106), subordinate (n = 110), power (n = 118), or intrinsic motivation condition (n = 120), as described below.